mutlukurt/mutlukurt/README.md

 # Hi, I’m Mutlu Kurt

-I’m a **Modern Web & Frontend Developer** building fast, scalable, and user-focused digital products.
-My work combines traditional coding, AI-assisted workflows, and no-code/low-code platforms to deliver solutions that are both technically robust and visually engaging.
+I'm a **Modern Web & Frontend Developer** specializing in **fast**, **scalable**, and **user-focused** digital products.

+My work combines traditional coding with AI-assisted workflows and no-code/low-code platforms to deliver solutions that are both technically robust and visually engaging.
+Using tools like **Cursor, Bolt, Lovable, and emergent.sh for rapid development**, combined with Figma and Framer for seamless design workflows.

+Core expertise:
+- Rapid MVP development & prototyping
+- Scalable, maintainable web applications
+- UI/UX solutions aligned with business objectives
+- AI-powered development workflows

 ---